ADD-ONS / ANTICOAGULANT THERAPY

 Idarucizumab (PRAXBIND)

-- the use of idarucizumab as an antidote was approved by the FDA in October 2015 [Cassels, 2015]
+- the use of idarucizumab as an antidote (to reverse the anticoagulant effects of dabigatran) was approved by the FDA in October 2015 [Cassels, 2015]

-- it has a 300 times higher affinity for thrombin than dabigatran
+- it has a 300 times greater affinity for thrombin than dabigatran

-- indicated in adult patients treated with dabigatran (PRADAXA) in situations where its anticoagulant effects need to be reversed rapidly:
+- indicated in adult patients treated with dabigatran (PRADAXA) in situations where the anticoagulant effects need to be rapidly reversed:

 - urgent surgery/urgent procedures (including intravenous thrombolysis)